 Cases We Handle

-If you’ve been injured in a car accident, suffered a slip and fall injury, or have been injured by a defective drug or product, you may be entitled to compensation.
+If you’ve been injured in a car accident, suffered a slip and fall injury, been bitten by a dog, or have been injured by a defective drug or product, you may be entitled to compensation.
 It can sometimes be difficult to determine if you truly have a case, even when you know someone else is at fault for your condition.

 Following are a few guidelines to help you better understand how personal injury cases are handled under the law, including how personal injury is legally defined.
 If you feel you have a case, you should contact us for a free consultation.
 We can evaluate your case and help you decide if you have a claim that is worth pursuing.